LeoFranklin015/OmniBet/Readme.md

 ### **Prerequisites**

-Set the following environment variables in your `.env` file:
+Set the following environment variables in your `.env` file or export in terminal:

 ```bash
 SOURCE_RPC_URL= <RPC URL of source chain>